SCIInstitute/ShapeWorks/README.md

 <br/><br/>
 *Glyph options* Click the down arrow to resize the glyphs or select the quality of the glyphs.
 <br/><br/>
 *Show isosurface* Toggle whether to view the surface representing the shape.
-Click the down arrow for more options.
-You can alter the number of neighbors, point spacing, and mesh smoothing for isosurface reconstruction.
-<br/><br/>
-*Neighborhood Size* The neighborhood size (max vertex valence) used for isosurface reconstruction.
-<br/><br/>
-*Spacing* The spacing used for isosurface reconstruction.
-<br/><br/>
-*Smoothing* The smoothing amount for isosurface reconstruction.
 <br/><br/>
 *View mode drop-down* This drop-down gives 3 options for view mode.
 Original is the binary segmentation.
 You must have loaded images for this option to be available.
 Groomed is for the distance transform view.
 You must